A laptop with a notepad and pen on it.

 5. Encourage student collaboration

 Consider making use of Teams groups, Moodle discussion forums or Class OneNote features to provide addition learning opportunities, either as part of the session or to support activities before/after the session.
-They are great at encouraging group collaboration and reflection.
+These tools are great for encouraging group collaboration and reflection.

 Further support for tip 4 accordion